 An Example of That

 All examples come from this pull request on a Python script.
 Context: The author knows Python, but isn’t an expert on the particular libraries used.
-I have used them more, so as the reviewer, I do my best to make that knowledge useful to the original developer.
+I have used the libraries, so as the reviewer, I do my best to make that knowledge useful to the original developer.

 See?
 Code.
 Copy-pastable code.
-I know this code works because I tried it in the script.
+I know this code works because I tried it in the script and saw it work with my eyeballs.
 Here’s a slightly more involved example:

 For context: the